Only innovation can transform K–12 student performance nationwide

 Click the + to see more and the — to see less.

-Meanwhile, the little girl chasing the balloon awaits her turn in the K–12 system.
+As the nation waits for a turnaround in its K-12 system, the little girl chasing the balloon awaits her turn in the K–12 system.
 America’s public schools—vast and accessible—represent a windfall opportunity.
 But will she be among the 50% who benefit from that opportunity—or the 50% who do not?

 The difference-maker may be what JPMorgan Chase CEO Jamie Dimon calls for: societal innovation.
 That is, not just the kind of innovation in business and industry now recognized as essential, but societal innovation across institutions—such as K–12 education—that shape opportunity and equity.